Digging Your Scene: Composition and lyrics

-A pop, soul, and jazz song with influence from European and British music, The Blow Monkeys subtly discuss the hatred and criticism of individuals who have been diagnosed with HIV/AIDS.
-Tommy Marx from PopMatters claimed that the intrigue and hatred behind the single prompted its success in becoming "a major hit".
+A pop, soul, and jazz song with influence from European and British music, The Blow Monkeys subtly discuss the hatred and criticism of individuals who have been diagnosed with HIV and AIDS.
+Tommy Marx from PopMatters said that the lyrics were about the anti-gay sentiment of the time and the song became "a major hit".
 Dr. Robert, the singer of "Digging Your Scene", additionally sings about life as a homosexual, where he worries, "Tell me why is it I'm digging your scene? / I know I'll die, baby".
-In contrast with the protagonist he portrays in the song, Dr. Robert was in fact married to a woman - his first wife, Linda Nolte - at the time (though they were on the verge of divorcing), and he soon went on to marry his current wife (as of 2021), Michele, and have several children.
+In contrast with the protagonist he portrays in the song, Dr. Robert was married to a woman – his first wife, Linda Nolte – at the time (though they were on the verge of divorcing), and he soon went on to marry his current wife (as of 2021), Michele, and have several children.
 At the time, this situation prompted Barry Walters from Spin to write, "Dr. Robert loves camp, so it's difficult to determine if he's bi or just British."

-Writer Colin Larkin thought similarly, stating in his book The Encyclopedia of Popular Music that "Digging Your Scene" was "one of the earliest songs about AIDS".
-Music researcher Michael Anderson agreed, declaring the "backlash" would "court controversy".
+Writer Colin Larkin stated in his book The Encyclopedia of Popular Music that "Digging Your Scene" was "one of the earliest songs about AIDS".
+Music researcher Michael Anderson declared that the "backlash" would "court controversy".
 Walters also compared the lyrical themes on The Blow Monkeys' third studio album, She Was Only a Grocer's Daughter (1987), to "Digging Your Scene".